fstarred/arcade-hacks/ffight/README.md

 0 b11110000_00000000 Y sprite size ( in tiles )
 ```

-We now realize that a single OBJ entry is formed by 8 bytes, like this:
+We now realize that a single OBJ entry is composed by 8 bytes, like this:

 ```
 008F  00B4  0268  0000